Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-The average spectrum of AC-III within the FAST-covered region can be decomposed into three Gaussian components (Figure~\ref{fig_speexample}).
-The velocity range adopted in Figure~\ref{fig_mommaps} corresponds to the two major components, while a third, relatively weak component appears intermittently in the range $\varv \sim -150$ to $-100$~km~s$^{-1}$.
+The average spectrum of AC-III within the FAST-covered region can be decomposed into three Gaussian components (Fig.~\ref{fig_speexample}).
+The velocity range used in Fig.~\ref{fig_mommaps} covers the two major velocity components spanning $\varv \sim -250$ to $-160$~$\mathrm{km\,s^{-1}}$, while a third, relatively weak component appears intermittently in the range $\varv \sim -150$ to $-100$~$\mathrm{km\,s^{-1}}$.
 Below, we focus on the two major components.
-The nature of the weak component—whether it represents a distinct intermediate-velocity cloud (IVC) or is dynamically associated with AC-III—will be discussed in Sect.~\ref{fig:HI4PImom0}.
+The nature of the weak component, including whether it represents a distinct intermediate-velocity cloud (IVC) or is dynamically associated with AC-III, is discussed further in Sect.~\ref{sec_IVC}.